 By: Hussain Saqib

-Democracy in Pakistan is so fragile that it comes under threat each time a high-level functionary of ruling political coalition comes under spotlight for any act of commission.
+Pakistan has a unique brand of a political system which its politicos insist to call Democracy.
+It provides them cover to do whatever under the sun.
+It is stable yet it is also so fragile that it comes under threat each time a high-level functionary of ruling political coalition comes under spotlight for any act of commission.
 The fear that democratic system does not get derailed deters the opposition from playing its due constitutional role.
 The establishment has to reiterate time and again its resolve to support and strengthen the democracy.
 The courts, media, civil society and all others who have a platform to express themselves, reiterate their commitment to democracy in Pakistan.

 What is this democracy everyone is talking so much about?
 Does anything by this name even exist in this country?
 Is it mere fashionable to extend lip-service to this fantastic dame?